Shubhra55/Python-Guess_the_Word-Game/README.md

 # Guess_the_Word-Game-in-Python

-# This repository contains a Python word guessing game.
-The game attempts to guess the word you’re thinking of by asking a set of questions.
-It uses a list of words  from random_word_generator.py for guessing.
-You can run it using:
+# This repository contains a Python word guessing game.It uses a list of words  from random_word_generator.py for the word to be guessed.You can run it using:

 py main.py